 At least eight small water supply systems were proposed in Boston during the Seventeenth and Eighteenth Centuries, most of which are believed to have operated for at least some time:

-The City of Boston began studying water supplies in 1825 and decided to bring water from Long Pond in Framington.
+The Jamaica Pond system only served a small number of customers in the city (about 1,500), leaving most residents to rely on wells.
+The City of Boston began studying water supplies in 1825 and after a long effort decided to bring water from Long Pond in Framington, which was renamed Cochituate.
 This system began service on October 24, 1848 and operated until 1951.

 The City of Charlestown built a water system in the early 1860s that became part of the Boston water supply when that city was annexed in 1870